lavakyan/mstm-spectrum/README.md

 # mstm-spectrum
 ## About
-Python wrapper for multiple sphere T-matrix (MSTM) code to calculate surface plasmon resonance (SPR) spectrum and *fit* it to experiment.
+Python wrapper for multiple sphere T-matrix (MSTM) code and Mie theory to calculate surface plasmon resonance (SPR) spectrum and *fit* it to experiment.

 Based and inspired by MSТM GUI code <https://git.stim.ee.uh.edu/optics/mstm-gui.git> by David Mayerich.